 - It is illegal to drive under the influence of marijuana.
 You cannot drive with an open container of any form of marijuana in the passenger area of your car.

-Medical marijuana is a separate program overseen by the MA Department of Public Health.
+Medical marijuana is a separate program overseen by the Cannabis Control Commission.

 Important things to know about medical marijuana:

-- Qualifying patients must obtain a written certification from their health care provider and a registration card from the MA Department of Public Health in order to purchase medical marijuana.
+- Qualifying patients must obtain a written certification from their health care provider and a registration card from the state in order to purchase medical marijuana.